henribaeyens/faketory/README.md

 # faketory

 Faketory is a data anomymization module for Prestashop.
-Supported versions are 1.7.8.* and 8.
+Supported versions are 1.7.8 and above.
 Version of PHP should be greater or equal to 7.4, which is the minimal requirement for the FakerPHP package.
 The module uses the FakerPHP/Faker package to update tables with fake data (emails, firstnames, lastnames, addresses &c)